-The next step for implementation of the Plan will be the redevelopment of the old RMCP site on Doyle Avenue and the extension of the Art Walk as a signature public space in the area.
+The next step for implementation of the Plan will be the redevelopment of the old RCMP site on Doyle Avenue and the extension of the Artwalk as a signature public space in the area.

 The Civic Precinct Plan establishes a vision for future land use in the Cultural District and provides site specific guidelines for future development.

-A 0.87 acre portion of 350 Doyle Avenue is identified in the Civic Precinct Plan for future residential development (maximum 13 stories) in order to achieve objectives established in the plan:
+A 0.87 acre portion of 350 Doyle Avenue is identified in the Civic Precinct Plan for future residential development (maximum 13-storeys) in order to achieve objectives established in the plan:

 - Provision of community space

 As part of a $7 million lease agreement, RISE Commercial Developments has been selected to lease a portion of the property located at 350 Doyle Avenue, for a 13-storey mixed-use development.